florisoft/User.Manuals/FINANCIAL/Customer Relationship Management (M37)/M37 - Customer RelationShip Mangement - EN.md

 <img src="../../fslogo.png">

-# Florisoft Handleiding Debtor Information System (DIS) - M37
+# Florisoft Manual Customer Relationship Management - M37

 Welcome to the Florisoft Debtor Information System (DIS) manual.
 In order to create an insight into a specific customer, you can assign a file to a customer using the DIS module.
 Within the module, you can add documents and create an overview of all appointments made with a customer, for example appointments concerning shipments or payment.